Elizabeth Barrett Browning: Robert Browning and Italy

-The courtship and marriage between Robert Browning and Elizabeth were made secretly as she knew her father would disapprove.
+The courtship and marriage between Robert Browning and Elizabeth were conducted secretly as she knew her father would disapprove.
 After a private marriage at St Marylebone Parish Church, they honeymooned in Paris and then moved to Italy in September 1846, which became their home almost continuously until her death.
 Elizabeth's loyal lady's maid Elizabeth Wilson witnessed the marriage and accompanied the couple to Italy.

 Mr Barrett disinherited Elizabeth as he did each of his children who married.
 Elizabeth had foreseen her father's anger but had not anticipated her brothers' rejection.
 As Elizabeth had some money of her own, the couple were reasonably comfortable in Italy.
 The Brownings were well respected and even famous.
 Elizabeth grew stronger, and in 1849, at the age of 43, between four miscarriages, she gave birth to a son, Robert Wiedeman Barrett Browning, whom they called Pen.
 Their son later married, but had no legitimate children.

 At her husband's insistence, Elizabeth's second edition of Poems included her love sonnets; as a result, her popularity increased (as did critical regard), and her artistic position was confirmed.
 During the years of her marriage, her literary reputation far surpassed that of her poet-husband; when visitors came to their home in Florence, she was invariably the greater attraction.

 The couple came to know a wide circle of artists and writers, including William Makepeace Thackeray, sculptor Harriet Hosmer (who, she wrote, seemed to be the "perfectly emancipated female") and Harriet Beecher Stowe.
 In 1849, she met Margaret Fuller; Carlyle in 1851; French novelist George Sand in 1852, whom she had long admired.
 Among her intimate friends in Florence was the writer Isa Blagden, whom she encouraged to write novels.
 They met Alfred Tennyson in Paris, and John Forster, Samuel Rogers and the Carlyles in London, later befriending Charles Kingsley and John Ruskin.